Fourth Avenue & 23rd Street 1908 – A Detailed Breakdown Of New Yorker’s Going About Their Business

 The building is extant today, but without the Society’s bronze emblem wrapping around the corner.
 If you pass the building today look up.
 The Fourth Avenue and 23rd Street indicators are still there.

 Further up near the roof the relief sculptures of children that adorn the trimming near the top floors.
-Though the building has been modified, thankfully both the street indicator and relief sculptures remain.
+Though the building has been modified, thankfully many architectural flourishes besides the street indicator and relief sculptures remain.

 Of course you could just glance up at the street sign attached to the light pole to find out where you were.
 Beneath the street sign, there is an additional hand painted traffic regulation sign which says, “Slow moving vehicles keep near right hand curb.
 Rules for driving can be secured at all police stations.”

 The Society rented its ground floor to one tenant, Kalish Pharmacy.
 Their sign was visible on their window facing Fourth Avenue.
-Their is a Kalish Pharmacy in New York now but it is in Ozone Park, Queens.
+There is a Kalish Pharmacy in New York City now, but it is in Ozone Park, Queens.
 They say they’ve been there for over 65 years.
 Morris Kalish who owned the pharmacy on 23rd Street filed for bankruptcy protection in 1941, long after he had moved the location of his store further uptown.

 In the next building at 108 East 23rd on the ground floor is a surgical supply distributor.
-And on the second floor D. Dinan manufacturer of picture frames and gilder.
+On the second floor is D. Dinan, manufacturer of picture frames and gilder.
 Though I can’t be certain, the man leaning on his arm looking out the window is probably proprietor Dennis Dinan.
 Today a frame attributed to Dinan can be worth up to five figures.